-Join Kacie Hultgren for an in-depth discussion in this video Adding and moving 3D shapes, part of Up and Running with Tinkercad.
+Join Kacie Hultgren for an in-depth discussion in this video Adding and moving 3D shapes, part of Learning Tinkercad.

 - Let's learn the basics of working with 3D shapes in Tinkercad.
 First up is adding and moving shapes.
 Let's start by looking at the geometric panel.
 If it's not already up, you can always click on this shortcut to bring it to the top.
 I sometimes call these primitives, forms, or shapes.
 Essentially, they're just a handful of building blocks to create your design.
 Let's start with the default view by clicking on the home icon.
 I'm going to click and drag a box into my workplane and then orbit and zoom in.

 For most of this course, I'm going to be using mouse combos to navigate.
 But if you're comfortable, remember that you always have the view control options on the left-hand side.
 Now, to move our object, all we do is click on it and drag.
 And you can see that we're getting some feedback about how far we're moving our object.
 Since our snap grid is set to one millimeter, our object is also moving in one-millimeter increments.
 Now, you can hold down the shift key while you're in move mode, to constrain that movement to only a single axis or direction.

 I'll let go to place the object.
 Now, rather than dragging the cube, we can also move it with our arrow keys.
 So, tap the right and left arrow keys to move your object from side to side.
 And the up and down keys to move it on the other axis.
 Each time you tap our arrow key, it's moving one millimeter, and that's because our snap grid is set to one millimeter.
 If you wanna move the object further, you can hold down the shift key and hit the arrow keys, and it's moving it ten times farther.